Teodor Peterek: International career

-In Polish National Team played in 12 games and scored 6 goals, debuting on 23 August 1931 in Warsaw, in a match versus Romania (2:3).
-Participated in 1936 Berlin's Olympic Games, where scored a goal.
-He played his last game on 18 September 1938 in Chemnitz, versus Germany (1-4, Poland's lone goal was scored by "Teo").
+Peterek made nine appearances for the Poland national team and scored 6 goals.
+He made his debut on 23 August 1931 in Warsaw, in a 2–3 loss to Romania.
+He represented Poland at the 1936 Olympic Games in Berlin, where scored a goal.
+He played his last match for the national team on 18 September 1938 in Chemnitz in a 1–4 loss to Germany, scoring Poland's lone goal in the game.